Taosi: Archaeology

-Ancient "observatory"
+Ancient observatory

-Taosi also contained an astronomical observatory, the oldest in East Asia.
+An astronomical observatory was also partially preserved at Taosi, the oldest in East Asia.

 This was discovered in 2003-2004.
-Archaeologists unearthed a Middle Taosi period semi-round foundation just beside southern wall of the Middle Taosi enclosure, which could be used for astronomical observations.
-The structure consists of an outer semi-ring-shaped path, and a semi-round rammed-earth platform with a diameter of about 60 m.
+Archaeologists unearthed a Middle Taosi period semi-circular foundation just beside the southern wall of the Middle Taosi enclosure, which could have been used for calendrical observations.
+The structure consists of an outer semi-ring-shaped path, and a semi-circular rammed-earth platform with a diameter of about 60 m.
 The platform is 42m in diameter and over 1000 sq m in area, and can be reconstructed as a three-level altar.